-Top 10 Christmas Movies at the Box Office
+10 of the Top Christmas Movies at the Box Office

-(December 20, 2019 – Toronto, ON) Should the topic of Top 10 Christmas Movies erupt in your home this holiday season, you might be able to avoid family disputes over by leaving the film choices to science this year.
+(December 20, 2021 – Toronto, ON) Should the topic of Top 10 Christmas Movies erupt in your home this holiday season, you might be able to avoid family disputes over by leaving the film choices to science this year.
 Crystal Ski has done the research and allowed us to share it with you.
-The following list is based on research and how these 10 films performed at the all-important U.S. box office.
+The following list, created in 2019, is based on research and how these 10 films performed at the all-important U.S. box office.

 1. Home Alone